Planning to visit one or more of the 50+ universities and colleges in Boston and the nearby Metro area?

 122 Commonwealth Avenue, Back Bay, Boston | Green Line: Arlington | website

-Established by an unusual provision in Benjamin Franklin's will, the Benjamin Franklin Institute of Technology is a private technical college that offers a Bachelor of Science in Automotive Technology and Health Information Technology, Associate degrees in a variety of Industrial and Engineering Technologies, as well as the only degree program in Opticianry in Massachusetts, and online education.
+Established in 1908 with funds given by an unusual provision in Benjamin Franklin's will, the Benjamin Franklin Cummings Institute of Technology is a private technical college that offers a Bachelor of Science in Automotive Technology and Health Information Technology, Associate degrees in a variety of Industrial and Engineering Technologies.

 41 Berkeley Street, South End, Boston | Orange Line and Commuter Rail: Back Bay Station | website